dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-20-0-reference-architectures.1.md

 ---
 Not All Azure PaaS Services Are Shared!

-One common issue with Azure PaaS services from a security perspective is that they are internet attached by default.
+A common issue with Azure PaaS services from a security perspective is that they are internet attached by default.
 Whilst this may be ok for serving data which is "public domain" it is not ideal for sensitive data.

 There are 2 services which have more secure alternatives - App Services & SQL.
 The variations of these can be deployed into a private vNet with no internet access if you so wish.